Placeholder Image

 Subtitles section Play video

-• Hello!
-And welcome to Like A Native Speaker In This week's lesson, you're going to be
+• In This week's lesson, you're going to be learning about transitive and intransitive verbs.

-• learning about transitive and intransitive verbs.
+• Transitive and intransitive verbs?

-• [introduction]
+• Bwuuuuh?!

-• they sound difficult, but it's actually not that big of a deal.
+• Ok...ok, relax.
+Those words sound complicated, they sound difficult, but it's actually not that big of a deal.

-• This is one of the fundamentals of English grammar and something that many many students
+• This is one of the fundamentals of English grammar and something that many many students get wrong.

-• intransitive verbs, what we're actually talking about is objects.
+• Basically, when we talk about transitive or intransitive verbs, what we're actually talking about is objects.

 • So!
-You're super smart, so you know that English is Subject, Verb, Object.
+You're super smart, so you know that English is subject, verb, object.

 • The object is generally the thing receiving the verb, receiving the action.